CLRG Scoring Analyzed

 At first glance, the award points look like the output of an exponential function.

-Chart of scores vs. award points
+A chart that looks kind of like an exponential function Chart of scores vs. award points

 In an effort to figure out where these numbers came from, I ran some curve fitting against the data.
 Here’s the best I could come up with: